albill/albill.github.com/_posts/2005-01-02-dishwasher-disaster-zone.markdown

 ---
+author: admin
+date: '2005-01-02 22:23:10'
 layout: post
+slug: dishwasher-disaster-zone
+status: publish
 title: Dishwasher Disaster Zone
-published: true
-meta: {}

-tags:
+wordpress_id: '347'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 <p>As I wrote the other day, we realized that the periodic damp spot on the
 counter in the basement was caused by leaking from the dishwasher.
 I pulled the